 - With an inherently shorter range, self-interference from one BSU site to the next is also almost on-existent.
 Unlike lower bands where signals can travel from one cell to the other causing interference, this is never an issue with mmWave.

 - Range and dynamic modulation – in 5GHz there is an easy to understand tradeoff between distance and capacity.
 In mmWave, the tradeoff for longer range is not lower capacity but reduced availability.
 This allows the WISP or service provider to design the network and its density for the applications it is supporting.
 For example, if 60GHz is being used to backhaul Wi-Fi Aps, maybe having 5 “9’s” of availability (6 mins outage per year) is not required.
 Maybe three 9’s (600 minutes or ten hours total per year) is enough.
 With this the operator can then extend the range of the mmWave connection significantly.
 For a VoIP application with 911 support five 9’s is like required.
 However, given the mission critical nature of this application it is acceptable to charge higher monthly rate for a more robust network.
 The chart below shows how availability and range tradeoff for a 10Gbps FD PTP link.

 There has never been a time in the history of telecommunications where someone said “That’s fast enough, I have all the Xbps I need.”

 It is a fact that the demand for gigabit services is here today and increasing, as evidence by the frequent announcements of service providers of new markets covered with 1Gbps.

 It is a fact that this trend will not reverse itself.

-It is also a fact that in order for your FWA network to deliver on these demands, you will need to deploy mmWave bands, 60GHz and up to deliver on the promise of GWA.
+It is also a fact that in order for your fixed wireless access (FWA) network to deliver on these demands, you will need to deploy mmWave bands, 60GHz and up to deliver on the promise of GWA.